Danko-Lab/Rgtsvm/README.md

 > 3) adding or altering some features in R code, such as cross-validation which is implemented in C/C++ in e1071 and has not been implemented in GT SVM.

-> 4) Supporting prediction on multiple GPU cards.
+> 4) Supporting prediction using multiple GPU cards on single host.

 ## Functions: